Secure Source Coding with a Helper: Introduction

 The study of information theoretic secrecy was initiated by Shannon in \cite{Shannon:1949}.
 Following Shannon's work, significant contributions were made by Wyner \cite{WynerWiretap} who established the rate-equivocation region of a degraded broadcast channel.
 Wyner's result was generalized to the case of a general broadcast channel by Csiszar and Korner \cite{CsiszarKorner}.
 Recently, there has been a resurgence of activity in studying multi-terminal and vector extensions of \cite{WynerWiretap}, \cite{CsiszarKorner}.

 In this paper, we investigate a secure transmission problem from a source coding perspective.
 In particular, we first consider a simple setup consisting of four terminals.
 Terminal $1$ (say Alice) observes an i.i.d. source $X^{n}$ which it intends to transmit losslessly to terminal $2$ (say Bob).
-A malicious but passive user (say Eve) gets to observe the coded output of Alice.
-In other words, the communication link between Alice and Bob is public, i.e., insecure.
-It is clear that since the malicious user gets the same information as the legitimate user, there cannot be any positive secret rate of transmission.
-On the other hand, if there is a helper, say Helen, who observes an i.i.d. source $Y^{n}$ which is correlated with the source $X^{n}$ and transmits information over a secure rate-limited link to Bob, then one can aim for creating uncertainty at the eavesdropper (see Figure $1$\footnote{In Figures $1$, $2$ and $3$, secure links are shown by {\bf{bold}} lines.}).
-For the model shown in Figure $1$, we completely characterize the rate-equivocation region.
+A malicious but passive user (say Eve) can observe the coded output of Alice.
+In other words, the communication link between Alice and Bob is public (or insecure).
+It is clear that since the malicious user gets the same information as the legitimate user, there cannot be any positive secret rate of transmission, i.e., some information about $X^{n}$ will be leaked to Eve.
+On the other hand, if there is a helper, say Helen, who observes an i.i.d. source $Y^{n}$ which is correlated with the source $X^{n}$ and transmits information over a \textit{secure} rate-limited link to Bob, then one can aim for creating uncertainty at the eavesdropper (see Figure \ref{fig:figure1}\footnote{In Figures \ref{fig:figure1} and \ref{fig:figure2}, secure links are shown by {\bf{bold}} lines.}).
+For the model shown in Figure \ref{fig:figure1}, we completely characterize the rate-equivocation region.
 From our result, we observe that the classical achievablity scheme of Ahlswede and Korner \cite{AhlswedeKorner:1975} and Wyner \cite{Wyner:1975} for source coding with rate-limited side information is robust in the presence of a passive eavesdropper.
+By robust, we mean that in the presence of a passive adversary, there is no need to change the original scheme as it achieves the maximum possible equivocation at Eve.

-Secondly, we consider the model where Alice also has access to the coded output of Helen and completely characterize the rate-equivocation region.
-We will call this model the two-sided helper model (see Figure $2$).
+Next, we consider the model where Alice also has access to the coded output of Helen and completely characterize the rate-equivocation region.
+We will call this model the two-sided helper model (see Figure \ref{fig:figure2}).
 From our result, we observe that the availability of additional coded side information at Alice allows her to increase uncertainty of the source at Eve even though the rate needed by Alice to transmit the source losslessly to Bob remains the same.
-This observation is in contrast with the case of insecure source coding with side information where providing coded side information to Alice is of no value \cite{AhlswedeKorner:1975}.
+This observation is in contrast with the case of insecure source coding with side information where providing coded side information to Alice is of no value in terms of reducing Alice's transmission rate \cite{AhlswedeKorner:1975}.